1. Does OHIP cover your services?

 It depends.
 I know that’s not the answer you want to hear!
 I have had clients meet their goals in a single session, others I have seen more than once for a certain period, and others come back every now and then.
-It is difficult to predict how quickly a client will change because each person’s situation is so unique.
-Variables to consider include: learning style, time available to practice new skills, life stressors, etc. In addition, the healing process has it’s own divine timing.
+There is no “recipe” or “treatment protocol” because people are unique, with individual preferences and experiencing the changing seasons of life.

 In terms of some general guidelines:

-- Feeding therapy clients who are following a specific treatment protocol may require weekly sessions, as per protocol.
+- Most of the time I don’t recommend a time frame within which clients “should” come back.
+Instead, I encourage them to listen to their own wisdom around the timing of sessions.
+Exception: Feeding therapy clients who are following a specific treatment protocol may require weekly sessions, as per protocol.

-9. How can my thoughts, feelings, and past experiences affect me?
+7. How can my thoughts, feelings, and past experiences affect my physical body?

-When we experience life that is chronically stressful, or a life event that completely overwhelms us (such as with trauma), we store these experiences in the brain, body, mind and spirit.
-We might have recurrent negative thoughts, uncomfortable feelings, or act in ways that don’t make sense or that we later regret.
 Thoughts, feelings and memories are powerful forms of energy.
 They shift your body physically into either a state of survival (feeling threatened) or a into state of wellness (feeling safe and calm).
 If you feel threatened (i.e., stressed), your body responds with increased heart rate, increased blood pressure, increased respiration, dilated pupils, slowed digestive functioning, increased blood flow to the extremities, increased release of hormones like adrenaline and cortisol.
 Our bodies store these stressful experiences in the brain (as memories), in the body (as cellular memories), and in the energetic body.
-Our life force energy flow is disturbed and we feel stressed.
+Our life force energy flow is disturbed.
 Chronic stress is linked to the most common causes of death including heart disease, cancer, and lung diseases.
-We now know that stress actually changes our physiology, the way our bodily systems function.